Aalto-Electric-Drives/motulator/docs/source/model/machines.rst

       Inverse-Γ model.

-   Example control methods in the package :mod:`motulator.control.im` are based on the inverse-Γ model.
+   Example control methods in the package :mod:`motulator.drive.control.im` are based on the inverse-Γ model.

 Synchronous Machine
 -------------------

-Synchronous machine models are provided in the package :mod:`motulator.model`.
+Synchronous machine models are provided in the package :mod:`motulator.drive.model`.
 The models can be parametrized to represent permanent-magnet synchronous machines (PMSMs) and synchronous reluctance machines (SyRMs).

 .. figure:: figs/sm_block_rot.svg
    :width: 100%